raypeng/DGBDT/index.md

 sorting-based algorithm and the histogram-based algorithm.
 We also compare our performance with a popular framework used for decision tree training: scikit-learn.
-We benchmarked on the [Microsoft Learn to Rank](https://www.microsoft.com/en-us/research/project/mslr/) dataset, which contains 2 million (query,url) pairs, each with 136 features and a label denoting the relevance of the query to the url.
+We benchmarked on the [Microsoft Learning to Rank](https://www.microsoft.com/en-us/research/project/mslr/) dataset, which contains 2 million (query, url) pairs, each with 136 features and a label denoting the relevance of the query to the url.
 Experiments were performed on GHC.
-We set the maximum number of leaves in the decision tree to be 255, which is consistent with all experiements listed on this page.
+We set the maximum number of leaves in the decision tree to be 255, which is consistent with all experiments listed on this page.

 ![Sequential](assets/runtime-sequential.png)